 Welcome!

-I currently serve as a Research Fellow at the Technion Israel Institute of Technology and hold a leadership role in AI product development within Intuit's AI division.
+I currently serve as an assistant professor at Afeka College of Engineering and the Technion Israel Institute of Technology, and hold a leadership role in Payoneer's product management division.
 My academic background includes a Ph.D. in Software Management from the Guilford Glazer School of Business at Ben Gurion University.

 My research centers on the convergence of intelligent software products and services, including AI/ML-powered systems, Ethics, and Customer behavior.
 Utilizing quantitative methods, particularly through field experiments, I strive to address significant questions.
 My focus is on enhancing quality-preserving methodologies to enable customers to derive value from high-quality products.
 Additionally, my work aims to support companies in making informed decisions throughout the development of intelligent products.

 Prior to pursuing my doctorate, I obtained a BSc and an MSc in Software Engineering, along with an MA in Philosophy of Science.
-My professional experience includes substantial contributions to the software product/program management domain at major companies such as PayPal and NICE.
+My professional experience includes substantial contributions to the AI software product management domain at major companies such as Intuit, PayPal and NICE.

 PUBLICATIONS AND CONFERENCE PROCEEDINGS